jetbrains-academy/kotlin-onboarding-introduction/Part1/AlmostDone/When/task.md

 ### Task

-**Description**: Implement the `applyFilter` function that accepts a picture and a filter name, applies the given filter, and returns the updated picture.
+**Description**: Implement the `applyFilter` function, which accepts a picture and a filter name, applies the given filter, and returns the updated picture.

-In this project we will implement two obligatory filters (but you can add any others if you want):
+In this project, we will implement two obligatory filters (but you can add any others if you want):

 - `borders` - adds a border to the image:
 <div class="hint">